 Pedialyte is a type of electrolyte mixture primarily made for infant health.
 However, it’s one of the most effective treatments to rehydrate your pet.
 It’s effective for reestablishing the fluids and electrolyte balance.
 It’s mainly comprised of chloride, sodium and potassium.
 Pedialyte also contains carbohydrates, like dextrose.

 Dog Dehydration Symptoms

-As a responsible owner, you need to always stay alert when it comes to your dog’s well being.
-Dehydration is one of the most common ailments experienced by dogs.
-This is not something that you should take lightly.
-Listed below are the most common symptoms that you should watch out for:
+Dehydration is one of the most common ailments dogs experience.
+This isn’t something to take lightly.
+Listed below are common symptoms to watch out for: